 However, in order to have value, Bitcoin also needs to satisfy the second condition of our equation – it needs to be useful.
 And, indeed, it is.
-Bitcoin is quite useful in a number of ways.
+Bitcoin is quite useful in several ways.

 Why is Bitcoin useful?

-Aside from this, Bitcoin also offers a number of other desirable properties.
-This cryptocurrency is decentralized and borderless, which comes as something innovative and groundbreaking.
+Aside from this, Bitcoin also offers several other desirable properties.
+Such as it is decentralized and borderless.
+And it comes as something innovative and groundbreaking.
 It has the potential to change the whole global financial system.

 Presently, Bitcoin has value as a payment system and an asset class or an alternative for storing wealth.
 It is useful because it is built on open protocols – this implies that anyone can use it as a base for innovation and improve the system.

 BTC also features utility even when compared to some of the new cryptocurrencies.
 There is no other digital currency in the world that has such wide use and integration.
 Via the network effects, Bitcoin experiences the increase in growth, which creates value as more and more people start using BTC.

 It is very important to differentiate between the value of Bitcoin and its price.
 These are two things that you should not confuse.
 The price of Bitcoin is determined by the market – by means of supply and demand.
 The value of Bitcoin is something that we have discussed earlier.

 Bitcoin traders set the price of Bitcoin by trading on cryptocurrency exchanges.
 The price of Bitcoin is determined by the interaction between sellers and buyers trading with each other.